apache/solr-site/README.md

-# Web site for Apache Lucene and Solr
+# Web site for Apache Solr

 This repository contains the "source code" of the Lucene/Solr website at [lucene.apache.org](https://lucene.apache.org/).